abeaclark/weareclarks/src/pages/blog/vaccinations/index.md

 **TYPHOID (Lindsay and Abe)**
 This vaccine is recommended for “some” travelers in Thailand and Bali.
 Since we will be traveling through these areas for 2.5 months, we decided we fell into the “some” travelers” category.
 This vaccine is not approved for Stella’s age.
 We chose the oral vaccine option, which is a series of pills.

 This is what WE decided to do.
 Based on your needs or where you are going you may not need any of these, or may want to consider other vaccines.
 Do your own research.
-As far as travel planning goes, we decided to cut out Vietnam and Cambodia, and India, because of certain disease risks.
+As far as travel planning goes, we decided to cut out India because of certain disease risks.

 Something to consider is that we will be in these areas for an extended period of time, almost 2.5 months total.
 You’ll notice on the website that vaccines may not be recommended for short term travelers.
 But again, do your own research!

 Thanks for reading!

-the clark family
+Linds